nevwalkalone/Databases-2019-2020/2nd-Assignment/README.md

 - Import all csv data into the corresponding tables,
 - Create the ER Diagram.

-Some sql files that create a new table, can be auto generated with the use of [gen_ddl_python3](https://drive.google.com/file/d/1mVgOWewHsTfu_sQSau208Hb6pmsglOsN/view) script, as some csv files had over 90 columns (listings.csv) and it would be very time consuming to create a sql file manually.
-For example, if you want to generate a sql file that creates a table that matches the listings csv, place the python script in the same directory with the csv files and type in cmd:
+Some sql files that create a new table, can be auto generated with the use of [gen_ddl_python3](https://drive.google.com/file/d/1mVgOWewHsTfu_sQSau208Hb6pmsglOsN/view) script, as some csv files had over 90 columns (listings.csv) and it would be really time-consuming to create a sql file manually.
+For example, if you want to generate a sql file that creates a table which matches the listings csv, place the python script in the same directory with the csv files and type in cmd:

 ```console
 python gen_ddl_python3 listings.csv